Washington County School District (Utah): Elementary schools

+Former schools

 The district previously operated Phelps Elementary and Middle School, a K-8 school.
 In early 2000 it had over 400 pupils.
 In late 2000 its enrollment fell to 90 after fundamentalist Mormon groups withdrew their children.
-In fall 2001 its enrollment would have been below 12, so the district closed it and offered entities to lease it.
+In fall 2001 its enrollment would have been below 12, so the district closed it and sold it as surplus.
+In 2014 the district re-purchased the property and opened it in the fall as Water Canyon School.